MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-use-VMM-to-convert-VMware-virtual-machines-to-Hyper-V--V2V-.md

 ---
-title: How to use VMM to convert VMware virtual machines to Hyper-V (V2V) ms.custom: na ms.reviewer: na ms.suite: na ms.technology:
-  - virtual-machine-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 4deab84b-42c2-43c7-b528-3420925cbdcd
+author:  rayne-wiselman
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
+title:  How to use VMM to convert VMware virtual machines to Hyper V  V2V ms.technology:  virtual-machine-manager ms.assetid:  4deab84b-42c2-43c7-b528-3420925cbdcd
 ---

 # How to use VMM to convert VMware virtual machines to Hyper-V (V2V)
 You can use the following procedure to convert a VMware virtual machine to a Hyper-V virtual machine through the virtual-to-virtual (V2V) machine conversion process in Virtual Machine Manager (VMM).
 The source virtual machine can be stored in the VMM library or managed by a VMware ESX host.